BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/evm.md

 the detailed error message is stored in the return value.
 The message is sent to native modules asynchronously, there's no way for the caller to catch and recover the error.

-### Use Case: Call Native ERC20 Module on Evmos
+### Use Case: Call Native ERC20 Module on Butane

-Here is an example taken from the Evmos [erc20 module](erc20.md) that shows how the `EVMHooks` supports a contract calling a native module to convert ERC-20 Tokens into Cosmos native Coins.
+Here is an example taken from the Butane [erc20 module](erc20.md) that shows how the `EVMHooks` supports a contract calling a native module to convert ERC-20 Tokens into Butane native Coins.
 Following the steps from above.

 You can define and emit a `Transfer` log signature in the smart contract like this: